leodido/caddy-jsonselect-encoder/README.md

 }
 ```

-Which outputs something like the following JSON respecting the selector's key structure:
+Which outputs something like the following JSON respecting the selector's path structure:

 ```json
 {"request":{"host":"localhost:2015"},"duration":0.003321}